Bobby Dalbec Preview, Player Props: Red Sox vs. Orioles

 - Dalbec is batting .222 with two doubles, a home run and four walks.

-- Dalbec has gotten a hit in eight of 17 games this season (47.1%), with multiple hits twice.
+- This season, Dalbec has totaled at least one hit in eight of 17 games (47.1%), and had multiple hits twice.

-- He has homered in one of 17 games, and in 2% of his plate appearances.
+- He has hit a home run in one of 17 games, and in 2% of his plate appearances.

 - He has scored at least one run four times this season (23.5%), including one multi-run game.